romeoc/cell-game/Demo/README.md

 Instructions
 ============

-Download the contents od this folder and launch teaser.html in any browser that supports Unity.
+Download the contents of this folder and launch teaser.html in any browser that supports Unity.

 Shoot white blood cells from the bone marrow and eliminate the bacteria.